dpsi4/dpsi4/README.md

 - 👋 Hi, I’m @dpsi4 aka Reid
-- 👀 I’m interested in IAC, GoLang, Ruby, Java
+- 👀 I’m interested in IAC, GoLang, Ruby, Python, and Java
-- 🌱 I’m currently learning GoLang
+- 🌱 I’m currently learning GoLang and Python 🐍, as well as some AI and ML stuff
 - 💞️ I’m looking to collaborate on GoLang projects
 - 📫 How to reach me email from Profile